nodejs/node/doc/api/tls.markdown

 Secure Socket Layer: encrypted stream communication.

 TLS/SSL is a public/private key infrastructure.
 Each client and each server must have a private key.
-A private key is created like this
+A private key is created like this:

     openssl genrsa -out ryans-key.pem 1024

-All severs and some clients need to have a certificate.
+All servers and some clients need to have a certificate.
 Certificates are public keys signed by a Certificate Authority or self-signed.
 The first step to getting a certificate is to create a "Certificate Signing Request" (CSR) file.
 This is done with: